context-hub/docs/docs/quick-start.md

 # Quick Start

 Getting started with **CTX** is straightforward.
-Follow these simple steps to create your first context file for LLMs.
+Follow these steps to create your first context file for LLMs.

 ## 1. Install **CTX**